 This is a general strategy that requires teachers to be aware of any factors that may be limiting or discouraging a student from using the appropriate behaviour or new skill.
-Steps include:
+Steps include the following.

 - Identify the appropriate behaviour that is decreasing or not being maintained in the classroom situation.